lujiajing1126/banyandb-billy/README.md

 $ ./scripts/load_data_5K_client.sh
 ```

-which will load 5K measure per minute (1 hour in total) into the BanyanDB.
+which will load 5K measure per minute (24 hours in total) into the BanyanDB.

 ## Acknowledgement